drduh/macOS-Security-and-Privacy-Guide/README.md

       reach    : Reachable,Local Address

 **Note** Some VPN software overrides DNS settings on connect.
 See [issue #24](https://github.com/drduh/OS-X-Yosemite-Security-and-Privacy-Guide/issues/24) for more information.
+To verify the DNS Resolver IP used, from your ISP, your VPN or a Proxy, go to [whoer.net](https://whoer.net).

 #### dnscrypt